near/create-near-app/README.md

 * clone the repository (Windows users, [use `git clone -c core.symlinks=true`](https://stackoverflow.com/a/42137273/249801))
 * in your terminal, enter one of the folders inside `templates`, such as `templates/vanilla`
-* now you can run `yarn` to install dependencies and `yarn dev` to run the local development server, just like you can in a new app created with `create-near-app`
+* now you can run `npm install` to install dependencies and `npm run dev` to run the local development server, just like you can in a new app created with `create-near-app`

 about commit messages